macintacos/macintacos.github.io/content/posts/macinplanck-configuration/index.md

 - Add some more actions into the `Adjust` layer; I basically ignored it heavily because I couldn't think of anything, so this is ripe for improvement.
 - Come up with some more common Vim motions that I can accomplish without getting into macros; at a certain point, getting into macros will be inevitable, but using the GUI tool is so much easier than editing the keymap code (IMO) that I'm going to dread when I have to switch over.
 - Once I exhaust all available options to me in the UI, I want to start messing around with creating more complex [macros](https://docs.qmk.fm/#/feature_macros).
-There were a few chords/motions that I created that definitely could have been more cleanly defined via macros, and that's probably the next thing that I'd get around to messing aroun
+There were a few chords/motions that I created that definitely could have been more cleanly defined via macros, and that's probably the next thing that I'd get around to messing with.
 - I want to investigate using [leader keys with QMK](https://beta.docs.qmk.fm/features/feature_leader_key).
 Especially coming from Spacemacs, this capability made me salivate; but I knew that it would be an unending hole of complexity and opportunities that I just avoided it altogether.
 Maybe the next time I have 5 solid days of playing around, I'll do it, but right now... nope.

 Anyway, that about wraps this up.
 For those of you that made it to the end, you get a virtual pat on the back, and permission to go and have a cookie!